knadh/listmonk/docs/docs/content/installation.md

 #### Manual Docker install

-The following workflow is recommended to setup `listmonk` manually using `docker-compose`.
+The following workflow is recommended to setup `listmonk` manually using `docker compose`.
 You are encouraged to customise the contents of `docker-compose.yml` to your needs.
 The overall setup looks like:

-- `docker-compose up db` to run the Postgres DB.
+- `docker compose up db` to run the Postgres DB.
-- `docker-compose run --rm app ./listmonk --install` to setup the DB (or `--upgrade` to upgrade an existing DB).
+- `docker compose run --rm app ./listmonk --install` to setup the DB (or `--upgrade` to upgrade an existing DB).
 - Copy `config.toml.sample` to your directory and make the following changes:
     - `app.address` => `0.0.0.0:9000` (Port forwarding on Docker will work only if the app is advertising on all interfaces.)
     - `db.host` => `listmonk_db` (Container Name of the DB container)
-- Run `docker-compose up app` and visit `http://localhost:9000`.
+- Run `docker compose up app` and visit `http://localhost:9000`.

 ##### Mounting a custom config.toml